fwiptables/fwiptables/README.md

       Author:      Francisco Garcia <fwiptables@gmx.com>
       Copyright:   (c) 2020-2024 Francisco Garcia <fwiptables@gmx.com>

-      launch fwiptables license-bsd or license-lgpl-v2 or license-gpl-v2
+      launch fwiptables or license-lgpl-v2 or license-gpl-v2 or license-gpl-v3

 ###  [ notes ] [ List notes about ] [ notes md ]
              Legacy or nft: whith one of them is sufficent